2005 British Columbia electoral reform referendum: Aftermath

 There was some ambivalence on how to proceed following the referendum, considering the strong support that it had shown, while falling short of the threshold for it to be binding.
 The Liberal government, which had been reelected the day of the referendum, put off any comment on how it would respond until the fall of 2005.
 The public itself was quite divided; and some in the electoral reform community expressed concern that the Legislature might impose a "watered-down" or partisan-inspired system in lieu of the STV model.

 The Liberals' response came in Premier Gordon Campbell's September 12 Speech from the Throne.
 The speech rejected the call for introducing STV immediately and rejected a re-opening of the process to consider other options.
 Instead, it announced a second referendum on the STV proposal, with some adjustments: this time, a provisional map of STV ridings would be prepared in advance, and public funds would be provided to both pro- and anti-STV groups "to support active information campaigns for supporters and detractors of each model."
-BC-STV would remain intact as the proposed alternative to FPTP and the 60% threshold would also remain in place.
+BC-STV would remain intact as the proposed alternative to FPTP and the 60 percent threshold would also remain in place.

 The original intent in the Speech from the Throne was that the referendum would be rerun in conjunction with the B.C. municipal elections in November 2008 in time to be implemented in the next provincial election should it be approved.
 However, the Premier later issued a statement, on April 27, 2006, indicating that the date of the referendum would be postponed until May 2009 to coincide with the next provincial election.
 He explained that this was being done after consulting with Elections BC to reduce the cost of running the referendum while ensuring that there would be enough time to prepare for the next election should the referendum call for an STV model to be implemented.